AveryJD/project-nhl-player-cards/README.md

 ### NHL Player Data Scraping
 - Scraped player data from [NaturalStatTrick.com](https://www.naturalstattrick.com/) using BeautifulSoup4
-- Collected **skater** and **goalie** profile data and stats, including individual and on-ice metrics
+- Collected skater and goalie profile data and stats, including individual and on-ice metrics
-- Cleaned raw data for consistency and usability (e.g., fixed names, team abbreviations, and special characters)
+- Cleaned raw data for consistency and usability
 - Saved the processed data into organized CSV files using Pandas

 ### Player Attributes Ranking Model